 If the room is found unclean or damaged, the cost of cleaning and repairs will be billed to the student.
-Costs for loss of University property, damage and/ or cleaning of residence halls will be billed at replacement cost.
+Costs for loss of University property, damage and/or cleaning of University-sponsored housing will be billed at replacement cost.
 Contact the Office of Student Affairs for this amount.